-Course Credits Credit distribution of the course Eligibility Pre-requisite of title & Lecture Tutorial Practical / criteria the course Code Practice (if any) Reliability Theory 4 3 0 1 Class XII pass with Mathematics knowledge of probability distributions
+Course Credits Credit distribution of the course Eligibility Pre-requisite of

+title & Lecture Tutorial Practical/ criteria the course

+Code Practice (if any)

+Reliability 4 3 0 1 Class XII knowledge of

+Theory pass with probability

+Mathematics distributions

 - To describe the theoretical aspects of reliability along with their application area. - To determine the growth in the mean life and/or the reliability of units during their research, engineering and development phase.